bryansanchez12/ut_BikeAnomalyPathDetector/README.md

 There is also a web application that shows where an anomaly has been registered and describes what kind is:
 - Anomaly up: bump in the road
--Anomaly down: hole in the road
+- Anomaly down: hole in the road

 **Requirements:**